 Mr. Miyagi advises Daniel to quit due to his knee injury, but the boy refuses.
 Daniel wants to confront his bully and quitting means that Johnny and his gang got the best of him.
 Touched by Daniel’s will to fight, Mr. Miyagi uses a special technique to suppress Daniel’s knee pain.

 When the announcer was about to declare Johnny as the winner by default, Daniel shows up in the ring.
 The two resume the competition and tie.
 During one the matches, Daniel uses a scissor-leg technique causing Johnny to fall and end up with a bleeding nose.
 Kreese intervenes and tells Johnny to sweep Daniel’s injured leg.
 After the unethical attack, Daniel struggles to stand on his feet.
 As a result, the boy adopts the Crane stance, a technique he saw Mr. Miyagi performing on a beach.
 Then, Daniel jumps and executes a front kick to Johnny’s face, which scored him the championship point.

 After they announce Daniel as the winner, Johnny hands personally the trophy to him as a sign of respect and the excited crowd carries Daniel away.

 5 Life Lessons From “The Karate Kid”

-The bully’s mentor is the total opposite of Mr. Miyagi.
-He’s also a mentor, but he’s using his knowledge to teach his students to hurt and take advantage of others.
-That’s why Daniel and Johnny (the bully) turned out to be such different people.
+The bully’s mentor was the total opposite of Mr. Miyagi.
+Kreese is also a mentor, but he’s using his knowledge to teach his students to hurt and take advantage of others.
+That’s why Daniel and Johnny turned out to be such different people.

-By the way, there’s a remake of this film.
+By the way, there’s a remake of The Karate Kid.
 As always, I’m very hesitant about remakes.
-Having said that, for those who haven’t watched the film I would suggest watching the original first.
+To be honest, the remake is not bad, but it’s not as good as the original film.
+Having said that, for those who haven’t watched the film I highly suggest watching the original first.